Homelessness Prevention and Stabilization Programs

-Housing Families’ Eviction Prevention, Housing Stabilization, and Helping Homes programs help families address their personal challenges and help them become better tenants.
+Housing Families’ Eviction Prevention and Stabilization programs help families address their personal challenges and help them become better tenants.
 The programs’ ultimate goal is keeping families housed.
 The programs move Housing Families one step closer to its goal of ending family homelessness.

-It costs more than $40,000 per year to house a family in a state-run shelter.
+It costs an average of $42,705 per year to house a family in a state-run shelter.
 As such, the Massachusetts Department of Housing and Transitional Assistance supports prevention efforts as key to solving the epidemic of family homelessness in Massachusetts.

 Keeping Families Housed – Eviction Prevention Program